lorinc/ai-pilot-assessment-engine/docs/taxonomy_enrichment_roadmap.md

 ### Integration Validation
 - [ ] Knowledge graph builder can load all new files
 - [ ] Scope matcher works with factor definitions
-- [ ] LLM prompts can use factor scales
+- [ ] LLM prompts can use 1-5 star scales
 - [ ] Firestore schema supports all data structures
 - [ ] No breaking changes to existing code